igg002/igg002.github.io/_projects/T2/(4) Tango Brush.md

 <center> <img src="/assets/img/projects/reg/tango-brush-audio-reactive.gif"/> </center>

-In addition to normal brushes, Tango Brush also has audio-reactive brushes, allowing the player give interesting variations to their drawings.
+In addition to normal brushes, Tango Brush also has audio-reactive brushes, allowing the player to give interesting variations to their drawings.

 <br>